Camulodunum: Water management

 The town's streets and walls feature many brick built drains, including several large examples in Castle Park and near St Botolph's Priory.
 As well as drains the colonia also possessed pipes for bringing pressurised water into the settlement.
 At the excavations at Balkerne Lane four lines of hollow wooden pipes, joined with iron collars were found bringing water from nearby springs, as well as evidence of a possible raised wooden aqueduct which may have been briefly in existence next to Balkerne Gate.
 Further pipes have been discovered across the town.
-The water would have been pressurised in reservoirs; it has been argued by archaeologist Philip Crummy that the pipes would have been fed by a castellum divisiorum, a water tower with multiple outlets, and that in order to get water to where the pipes at Balkerne Lane were found some form of aqueduct or water-lifting wheel would have been need to bring it from springs West of the town.
+The water would have been pressurised in reservoirs; it has been argued by archaeologist Philip Crummy that the pipes would have been fed by a castellum divisiorum, a water tower with multiple outlets, and that some form of aqueduct or water-lifting wheel would have been needed to bring water from springs west of the town to the pipes found at Balkerne Lane.
 Within the town, a complicated system of chambers, water pipes and slots for possible water-wheels was found in Castle Park that were once described as a Mithraeum but that has now been reinterpreted as a reservoir system.
 A large overflow drain ran from the structure down to a culvert near Duncan's Gate where the excess water exited the town into the River Colne.
 Timber framed wells have also been discovered, and there are at least nine springs located within the walls of Camulodunum.
 Private baths have been found at some sites, and public baths were discovered in summer 2019.